Skip to main content

 In addition to some of our favorite freebies mentioned above, here are a few more kid-friendly things to do that won’t cost a thing:

-• Tractor Tracks Kids’ Pedal Tractors: Kids get to cruise around a track on a pedal tractor (think tricycle-style ride designed to look like a tractor).
+• Tractor Tracks Kids Pedal Tractors: Kids get to cruise around a track on a pedal tractor (think tricycle-style ride designed to look like a tractor).
 Super cute!

 • Hobby Hall: Visit Hobby Hall for a look at the intriguing world of crafts and collections, from Lego displays to toy collections to coins and everything in between.
-Quirky is a great description for all the fascinating personal collections on display in the Hobby Hall.
+Quirky is a great description of all the fascinating personal collections on display in the Hobby Hall.

 We’ve also found it easier to leave the rides if you head off with a specific destination: “Let’s go pet the lambs now.”

 Fair food is the other potential budget-buster.
+This year, the Fair is offering “Fair Meal Deals,” with select fair vendors offering weekday value meals for $10.
 If you don’t want to budget around an onion burger or a turkey leg, pack your own lunch or eat at home (as we do), so you aren’t walking past the booths with empty stomachs.
 We do splurge for scones.

 8. Consider using public transit to get to the Fair.

+Consult the Fair’s transportation page for all transportation information, including special lots for Uber and Lyft.
 If you want to drive yourself, be prepared for traffic on the weekends and bring cash for parking.
 Some families prefer to pay the premium to park in one of the official lots.
 Enterprising locals also sell parking in their yards and driveways for around $10–$20.
 Historically, some area churches and schools have also sold parking spots as a fundraiser.

 Share this resource with your friends!